Donabate: Geography

-The Donabate peninsula forms a distinctive hammer-head shape.
+The Portrane–Donabate peninsula forms a distinctive hammer-head shape.
 This is because each of the mouths of both estuaries surrounding the peninsula are partially closed by large sand spits stretching north to south.
 The northern spit contains Portrane beach which almost touches Rush South Beach but for a narrow channel entering the Rogerstown Estuary.
-A stretch of low limestone cliffs to the south of Portrane beach leads to Donabate Beach which is the east face of the southern spit.
-The southern Broadmeadow estuary is likewise almost completely enclosed and is fed by the Broadmeadow river.
-The shelter provided by the spits had made the estuaries important wildlife habitats and both are protected under the international Ramsar Convention.
+A stretch of low limestone cliffs to the south of Portrane beach leads to Balcarrick or Corballis Beach, which is the east face of the southern spit.
+The southern Broadmeadow estuary is likewise almost completely enclosed and is fed by the Broadmeadow River.
+The shelter provided by the spits makes the estuaries important wildlife habitats and both are protected under the international Ramsar Convention.

 History

-The census of 1912 recorded that the town had a population of 734 people who lived in 150 dwellings.
+The 1911 census recorded that Donabate had a population of 734 people who lived in 150 dwellings.
 It remained a small village for more than a century.
-In recent years, the area's access to the capital city of Dublin has improved with upgraded roads and the re-opening of a former railway station.
-The census of 1996 recorded that the population was 1868; by the time of the 2002 census it had doubled to 3,854.
-The most recent 2016 census results record a population of 7,443.
+In later years, the area's access to the capital city of Dublin has improved with upgraded roads and the re-opening of a former railway station.
+The census of 1996 recorded that the population was 1,868; by the time of the 2002 census it had doubled to 3,854.
+The 2022 census recorded a population of 9,669.

+Donabate & Portrane - a history, first written and published in 1988 and revised 2001, includes information on the beginnings of Donabate around the 7th century AD, the building of Lanistown Castle (likely in the 14th century) and Newbridge House (between 1698 and 1705) and the subsequent purchase of the estate by the Cobbe family in 1736.
+In 1846, Charles Cobbe forwarded a petition for the establishment of a relief committee during the Great Famine.

+In July 2022, a tunnel was found by accident in the Corballis area of Donabate, on land subject to a planning application later granted in November 2022, when a farmer turned a stone on his field.
+The stone covered the entrance of a chamber and a tunnel, possibly dating from the early medieval period, 7th century AD to about 1100 AD.

+In 2024, Glenveagh Homes began to construct 112 new homes in an estate named Ballisk Park.

 Representation

-Administratively, Donabate is in Fingal, in the historic County Dublin.
-The Donabate-Portrane peninsula is in the Swords ward (or local electoral area, to give it its official title).
-The Swords ward is numerically the largest in Fingal county and elects nine county councillors to Fingal County Council.
-In terms of national elections, the Donabate Portrane peninsula is in the Dublin Fingal constituency, which sends five TDs to Dáil Éireann.
+The Donabate–Portrane peninsula is in the local electoral area of Rush–Lusk, which elects five councillors to Fingal County Council.
+Donabate is in the Dáil constituency of Dublin Fingal East which elects 3 TDs to Dáil Éireann.
+This was changed in the 2024 general election from the 5 seat Dublin Fingal constituency.

 Donabate Portrane Community Council is the community council for the Donabate Portrane Peninsula.

-Donabate Portrane Community and Leisure Centre is the area's newest public building, that opened in 2001.
-The town has an active Chamber of Commerce, Scout Group (63rd Dublin 14th Port Donabate), and two soccer clubs (St Ita's AFC and Portrane Athletic), a G.A.A club (St Patrick's), Karate and Tae-Kwon Do clubs, a snooker club, a Historical and Folklore Society, and a Tidy Towns Committee, among other groups.
+Donabate Portrane Community and Leisure Centre opened in 2001.
+The town has a Chamber of Commerce, Scout Group (63rd Dublin 14th Port Donabate), soccer clubs (St Ita's AFC and Portrane Athletic), a G.A.A club (St Patrick's), Karate and Tae-Kwon Do clubs, a snooker club, a Historical and Folklore Society, and a Tidy Towns Committee.